mcanearm/rrug_presentation/rrug_pres.md

 What Happened?
 ==================================================
-- \code{mclapply} creates multiple processes for R and then returns the results
+- `mclapply` creates multiple processes for R and then returns the results
 - Access to all the objects the parent process has access to, including global variables.

 Fork Clusters